DHSYan/DHSYan/README.md

 ### Nice to meet you, I'm Sean!
 <!-- I am a Math Student in uWaterloo with immense passion in Developing Cool Stuff! -->

-I am a third-year (BSc) Computer Science Student studying at The University of British Columbia!
+I am a third-year (BSc, Majoring in) Computer Science Student studying at The University of British Columbia!<BR>
+I am also a Software Engineer Intern at Sealth!
 I have an immense passion for Neovim, Home Labbing, CS, Math, and Developing Cool Stuff in general!

 <!--